mj307/BankingApplication/README.md

     cursorclass=pymysql.cursors.DictCursor
 )
 ```
-Replace the host,user,password, and database variables with your own MySQL database configurations.
+Replace the host, user, password, and database variables with your own MySQL database configurations.

 ### Running the Code